 RAMP was implemented using Python.
-We have measured the performance of RAMP using worklow logs collected by the DATAVIEW system running on Amazon EC2 VMs.
+We have measured the performance of RAMP using the execution logs of single and multiple workflows, collected by the DATAVIEW system running on Amazon EC2 VMs.

-In our experiments, we consider the interleaved execution of three workflows - Ligo [6], Wordcount [8] and Diagnosis Recommendation [4].
+In our multiple workflow experiments, we consider the interleaved execution of three workflows - Ligo [7], Wordcount [9] and Diagnosis Recommendation [4].
 At any given point in time, only one of the three workflows runs on EC2 VMs.
 All workflow executions are recorded on a single log instance and no indication is given to anomaly detection models with respect to which log entry corresponds to which workflow.
-We conducted experiments to test the robustness of RAMP and its ability to handle noisy data.
-For each anomaly type, we executed the workflows for six hours and collected the logs containing about 5000 data points in the time series.
-The parameters used for performance comparison are m = 10, M = 200, b = 0.8 for Level-1 anomalies, and are m = 5, M = 200, b = 0.8 for Level-2 adversarial attacks.
+We conducted such experiments to test the robustness of RAMP and its ability to handle noisy data.
+For each anomaly type, we executed the workflows for six hours and collected the logs, which contain around 5000 data points in the time series.
+The values for $m, M, b, \theta$ are provided by an external user and are used as hyper-parameters in RAMP.
+The parameters used for performance comparison are m=10, M=200, b=0.8 for Level-1 anomalies, and are m = 5, M = 200, b = 0.8 for Level-2 adversarial attacks.